 The labour abuses seen in the fishing industry take place in a broader context that includes economic, social, and environmental factors.
 First, the increasing global demand for fish and the rapid growth of industrial fishing fleets, along with over-exploitation of many fish stocks, has resulted in a declining catch per effort and falling profitability.10 This has occurred alongside the destruction of small-scale, artisanal fisheries that previously provided fishing families and their villages with food and income.11 From a regulatory perspective, these results are inadvertently encouraged by government subsidies that seek to keep fishing industries operating where they would otherwise be unprofitable.
 All of this occurs within inadequate and inconsistent legal frameworks regulating fishing industries, and poor enforcement where such laws do exist.

 What are the risk factors for modern slavery in the fishing industry?

-Together with researchers from the Sea Around Us, at the University of Western Australia and the University of British Columbia, the Walk Free Foundation sought to determine a set of risk factors that are associated with modern slavery in fisheries at a global level.
+Together with researchers from the Sea Around Us, at the University of Western Australia and the University of British Columbia, Walk Free sought to determine a set of risk factors that are associated with modern slavery in fisheries at a global level.
 In the absence of local reporting, these risk factors enable us to identify likely areas of national risk.